Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 > Note: To log an array of Pose3d objects using AdvantageKit, call _Logger.getInstance().recordOutput(key, poses[]);_

 The tip of each cone shows the translation component, and the rotation matches the pose.
-The dark band on top of each cone shows the rotation around its axis.
+The dark band is rendered on top of each cone and shows the rotation around its axis.

 ![3D cones](/docs/resources/3d-field/3d-field-2.gif)